xhayper/Animator/README.md

 ## Note

 * I gonna be real with you, this code is not that optimized
-* This will lag a lot in some game, Until heavy optimization can be made, don't play it
+* This will lag a lot in some game, Until heavy optimization can be made, don't play that game if it lag

 ## Planned Feature